wltrup/Algs-Discrete-Half-Flux-Diameter/README.md

 # Discrete Half Flux Diameter

 A colleague interested in astrophotography asked me for an algorithm to compute the _half-flux diameter_ of an image.

+It turns out that the recipes commonly found on the internet are actually incorrect so I had to analyse the problem in an excruciatingly mathematical detail to devise a correct algorithm.

 Originally written on February 3, 2013.

 ![](HFD.png)